rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <br>
 <br>
-For sub and unsub, if *callback* is given, then a public callback proc must exist somewhere.
+For sub and unsub, if *callback* is given, then a public callback procedure must exist somewhere.
 <br>
 <br>
 If *callback* is not present, then the serial command essentially does nothing.